-Staff told us that they were confident in raising any issues or concerns directly with the principal dentist or the assistant practice manager and felt very well supported in their roles.
-Since most of the staff had worked together since the practice opened in October 2018, we could see there was a good rapport amongst them.
+Staff told us that they were confident in raising any issues or concerns directly with the principal dentist or the practice manager and felt very well supported in their roles.
+Since most of the staff had worked together since the practice opened in November 2018, we could see there was a good rapport amongst them.

 We found that staff were very clear and knowledgeable about their roles and responsibilities.
 All staff were committed to providing a high standard of care for their patients and this was supported by a range of policies and procedures.
 We saw evidence showing staff had signed the policies to confirm they had been read and understood.
-All policies and procedures contained an issue and review date.
-This ensured that policies were reviewed regularly to confirm local practices were up to date.
+However, we recommend that the registered manager reviews all of the practice policies and procedures to ensure they are in line with the requirements of the standards and regulaitons.